MicrosoftDocs/entra-docs/docs/external-id/customers/concept-multifactor-authentication-customers.md

 External ID mitigates fraudulent sign-ups via SMS by enforcing the following measures:

 - Telephony throttling limits help prevent outages and slowdowns.
 See [Service limits and restrictions](reference-service-limits.md).
 - CAPTCHA for SMS MFA helps prevent automated attacks by distinguishing human users from automated bots.
-If an attack is detected, users are blocked from signing in, and an SMS verification code is sent only after they complete a CAPTCHA.
+If a risky user is detected, we block the user from signing in or ask the user to complete a CAPTCHA before sending an SMS verification code.

 ### SMS pricing tiers by country/region